willroy/Rubygame/README.md

 Then download the files with git clone, go into terminal and "cd" into the directory, when there do:
-                                                                                                        "ruby main.rb":x
+    "./main.rb"
 I am currently creating this in VIM, because its a good editor 👍

 go to the menuscreen branch to see most updated version

-GOING TO TURN INTO A RUBY GEM SOON
+GOING TO TURN INTO A RUBY GEM SOON I SWEAR